antennapedia/antennapedia.com/src/thick/mjn_dire_straits.md

 He rolled Malcolm onto his face and drove into him hard and fast, seeking his own pleasure now.
 Friction, a mere mindless urge for friction, for the deepest penetration he could find.
 A hand on Malcolm's shoulder, on that bleeding broken flesh, pushing him down into the carpet.
 Cover him, mount him, dominate him.
 The sound of his hips slapping Malcolm's buttocks, of Malcolm moaning underneath him, of his own breathing.
 And then Julius was coming at last, coming deep inside Malcolm's body.

 Afterward, of course, Julius was all tender solicitous care and Malcolm was all pliant submission.
 It was their way, what they each sought from the experience.
 He was shakier than usual, perhaps, more clinging.
-Julius wrapped him up warm in a robe and gave him Lucozade until he stopped shivering.
+Julius wrapped him up warm in a robe and helped him drink Lucozade until he stopped shivering.
 He declined to unlock the collar, and he kept two fingers hooked into the ring as much as possible.
 Malcolm was his, now, and he would not let go.

 He was forced to let go when they were in the shower together, however, and it was time to wash Malcolm's wounds.
 Nothing serious, nothing terrible, no scarring likely with proper care, but it was still shocking to see on him.
 Malcolm himself was deeply impressed by them.
 Julius held a hand mirror so he could see his back in the wall mirror.